Accredited Online Medical Assistant Certification Programs

 College of Health Care Professions

-The CHCP of Houston, Texas, offers an ABHES-accredited online certificate in medical assisting.
+The College of Health Care Professions offers an ABHES-accredited online certificate in medical assisting.
 The program provides students with the foundational knowledge they need to succeed in healthcare, and it is a great starting point for their healthcare careers.
 With this certificate, students will be prepared to enter the workforce as skilled and knowledgeable medical assistants.
+While this certificate program is designed to be completed primarily online, students will still need to attend lab sessions and hands-on clinical training at their chosen campus.
+Placed across several major metropolitan cities in Texas, every CHCP campus offers the option for online medical assistant training.

-This program typically takes 48 weeks to complete and includes instruction in clinical medical procedures; medical insurance and managing medical records; medical law and ethics; human relations and patient interaction; medical terminology; anatomy and physiology; medical laboratory procedures; and other subjects.
-The program comprises 39 credits.
+This program typically takes 48 weeks to complete and includes instruction in medical assisting anatomy and physiology with medical terminology; human relations, patient interaction, and office administration; medical clinical and lab procedures; medical insurance, managing medical records, and basics of medical law and ethics; and a clinical externship.
+The program comprises 36 credits.

 • Accreditation: Accrediting Bureau of Health Education Schools (ABHES)